Raymond Westerling

-Raymond Pierre Paul Westerling (31 August 1919 – 26 November 1987) was a Greek-Dutch military officer of the Royal Netherlands East Indies Army.
-He orchestrated a contraguerrilla in Sulawesi during the Indonesian National Revolution after World War II and participated in a coup attempt against the Indonesian government in January 1950, a month after the official transfer of sovereignty.
+Raymond Pierre Paul Westerling (31 August 1919 – 26 November 1987) was a Dutch military officer of the Royal Netherlands East Indies Army.
+He orchestrated a counter-guerrilla operation in Sulawesi during the Indonesian National Revolution after World War II and participated in a coup attempt against the Government of Indonesia in January 1950, a month after the official transfer of sovereignty.
 Both actions were denounced as war crimes by the Indonesian authorities.
-Born in the Ottoman Empire, his nickname was "The Turk", however Westerling was actually of Greek ethnic background.
+Born in the Ottoman Empire, despite his nickname, The Turk, Westerling was of mixed Dutch and Greek descent.

 Early life

 Raymond "The Turk" Westerling was born on 31 August 1919 in Istanbul.
-He was the son of a Greek mother and a Dutch father, whose family had lived there for three generations.
-He grew up speaking Greek, Turkish, French and English, and later wrote: "One of the few Western European languages that I didn’t speak a word of was my mother tongue: Dutch."
+He was the second son of a Greek mother, Sophia Moutzou, and a Dutch dealer in antiques, Paul Westerling, whose family had lived there for three generations.
+He grew up speaking Greek, Turkish, French and English, and later wrote: "One of the few Western European languages that I didn't speak a word of was my mother tongue: Dutch."
 When World War II engulfed Europe in 1941, he went to the Dutch consulate in Istanbul and enlisted in the Royal Netherlands Army, much to his father's dismay.

 Military career

 World War II

-Westerling received his military instruction under the British.
-In July 1942, he completed his commando training from the Commando Basic Training Center in Achnacarry, Scotland under William E. Fairbairn.
+At the age of 22, in 1941, Westerling reported to the Dutch consulate in Istanbul as a volunteer for the Allies.
+He made his way to England, where he was conscripted into the Princess Irene Brigade in Wolverhampton, but was unhappy with garrison life.
+Westerling was among the first 48 Dutch soldiers to receive special training at the Commando Basic Training Centre in Achnacarry, on the barren, cold and uninhabited Scottish coast.
+He completed this training under William E. Fairbairn in July 1942.
 After his promotion to corporal, Westerling became the instructor for "Unarmed Combat" and "Silent Killing", in No. 2 Dutch Troop, No. 10 (Inter-Allied) Commando.
 Within a year, he was teaching these skills to 10 Commando as a whole, and was also instructing in "Toughness Training".
 At his own request, he left this staff position and, in December 1943, he rejoined No. 2 Dutch Troop in India.
 In Ceylon, he underwent jungle training.

+In 1944, he was appointed sergeant for special services and was placed at the disposal of the Office of Special Assignments (BBO), an organization that trained agents for covert actions in the occupied Netherlands.
 To his disappointment, Westerling was never sent to the front line.
+Instead, he was appointed sergeant major instructor of the Binnenlandse Strijdkrachten in the liberated southern Netherlands.
+On 10 March 1945 Westerling was seriously injured by a German attack with a V-1 Rocket.
+He was then taken to London.
+After healing, he was promoted to lieutenant by the head of BBO, General Van Oorschot, and sent to the Korps Insulinde on Malacca.
+From that corps he was deployed to Medan (Sumatra) to act together with the British against Indonesian insurgents in and around Medan.